 4. Request your Quran instructor to review and evaluate your memorization and understanding of it.

-The importance of understanding the meaning and context of Surah Al-Tariq verses
+Understanding the meaning and context of Surah Al-Tariq verses

 Understanding the meaning and context of Surah Al-Tariq verses is crucial for several reasons.